-The Worthing Court Hotel in St. Lawrence Gap, Dover, Christ Church Barbados has just achieved a prestigious Travelife for Hotels & Accommodations Gold Certification for the second time!
+The Worthing Court Hotel in St. Lawrence Gap, Dover, Christ Church Barbados has just achieved a prestigious Travelife for Hotels & Accommodations Gold Certification once again!
 Travelife – the international sustainability certification scheme – assesses a property’s performance in managing their social, environmental and economic impacts.
 The labelling scheme helps hotels cut costs and increase sales, by improved sustainability.

 To gain Travelife Gold certification the hotel must meet now 163 sustainability criteria.
-This includes environmental issues, such as minimising their waste and use of energy, water and chemicals; , as well as taking positive action on social issues, such as employee welfare, working with the local community, child protection and human rights.
-They must also show how they are helping to support local businesses and protect local traditions and wildlife.
+This includes environmental issues, such as minimising our waste and use of energy, water and chemicals; as well as taking positive action on social issues, such as employee welfare, working with the local community, child protection and human rights.
+We must also show how we are helping to support local businesses and protect local traditions and wildlife.

 The Worthing Court Hotel has reduced its energy use by… installing low-energy lighting, ensuring that in-room air conditioning is set to a minimum temperature, use of natural day-light and shading and our energy efficiency targets we’ve set have been achieved.

 The Worthing Court Hotel has reduced the amount of waste it produces by implementing a waste minimisation programme, including reducing the amount of resources used, reusing materials or recycling/composting, using refillable containers and buying in bulk.

 The hotel uses various methods to save water, including, however the most important method we have used is to record our readings every night and monitor our usage.
 By doing this we have been able to locate and fix many pipes that were damaged and leaking, saving the hotel money and the natural resource!

 The hotel measures its performance regularly to monitor the impact of its sustainability efforts, report on results and plan improvements.